Silveresque/USTemperatureAnalysis/README.md

 For the purposes of this project, the distinction betwen cdf and survival function is not made.
 In this project, the cdf of the maximum gumbel evaluated at x, outputs the probability of occurrence x or greater.
 The cdf of the minimum gumbel evaluated at x, outputs the probability of occurrence x or lower.

-Gumbel distributions are used to calculate probabilities such as, "What is the probability of seeing a temperature 100 degrees fahrenheit in July?"
+Gumbel distributions are used to calculate probabilities such as, "What is the probability of seeing a temperature 100 degrees Fahrenheit in July?"
 The maximum gumbel cdf (survival function behind the scenes) evaluated at 100 is used for such a calculation.
 This outputs the probability of seeing a temperature value 100 or greater, which is the desired result, as the occurrence of any greater temperature value will include the occurrence of 100 degrees (for example, an occurrence of 104 degrees had to pass 100 degrees in an upward direction).
-Probabilities like, "What is the probability of seeing a temperature 0 degrees fahrenheit in January?" are evaluated similarly, but by using the cdf of the minimum gumbel.
+Probabilities like, "What is the probability of seeing a temperature 0 degrees Fahrenheit in January?" are evaluated similarly, but by using the cdf of the minimum gumbel.

 Taking the inverse of these functions is used to generate a value given a percentile.
 This is used for the simulation features in this project, by generating random percentiles and plugging them into these inverse functions.